andela-technology/qualified-docs/content/reference/features/challenges/code/lang.md

 ## Sample Tests Tab

 The test cases that you provide here will be available to candidates as their default set of test cases.
-Providing a basic starter set of tests can be helpful to candidates in many cases - such as when the requirements are complex and a set of tests helps illustrates what is expected.
+Providing a basic starter set of tests can be helpful to candidates in many cases, such as when the requirements are complex and a set of tests helps illustrates what is expected.